 - ALA: American Library Association has a helpful page on its website, “Hate Speech and Hate Crime.”
 It outlines important definitions and discusses legal issues.

-- Asian Americans have seen a rise in hateful behavior during COVID-19.
+- Asian Americans have seen a rise in hate crimes the past few years.
 Check out AAPI and report hateful behavior online.
 This was formed by the Asian Pacific Planning and Policy Council (A3PCON), Chinese for Affirmative Action (CAA), and the Asian American Studies Department of San Francisco State University.
 You might also like to read an article by Abdi Mohamad for NextAvenue, “What Could Reduce Rising Hate Crimes Against Asian American Elders” (March 5, 2021).
 Also, Amna Nawaz and Vignesh Ramachandran discuss for PBS News Hour, “How to address the surge of anti-Asian hate crimes” (March 4, 2021).

 - Black Enterprise, “Meet the Founder Whose App Helps Track Racial Incidents and Find Missing Black People” (October 19, 2021).